cypress-io/cypress-documentation/source/guides/guides/github-actions.md

 Cypress offers various {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI.

-Below we add the `container` attribute for a container built with Google Chrome and Firefox and in our
+Below we add the `container` attribute using a {% url "Cypress Docker Image" https://github.com/cypress-io/cypress-docker-images %} built with Google Chrome and Firefox.

 ```md
 name: Cypress Tests using Cypress Docker Image